-17.2 Daily Checks - a general walk round to check the following:
+14.2 Daily Checks - a general walk round to check the following:

-- (a) The fire alarm panel is showing no faults - (b) All corridors are clear and free from items that would hinder an evacuation - (c) All designated fire doors are closed and can close if required to do so - (d) Bin areas are secure or bins are kept locked with no build up of debris - (e) Combustible materials are correctly stored - (f) Fire extinguishers are correctly located and have not been tampered with - (g) Call points and fire extinguishers are in view and have not been covered unless agreed they can be hidden for safety reasons such as to prevent tampering. - (h) Fire signage is in full view throughout the building - (i) All final exits are clear (both inside and outside) and ready for use - (j) Sufficient access is available for the emergency services should they be required - (k) Any new colleagues have been inducted into the local fire procedures.
+- (a) The fire alarm panel is showing no faults - (b) All corridors are clear and free from items that would hinder an evacuation - (c) All designated fire doors are closed and can close if required to do so - (d) Bin areas are secure, or bins are kept locked with no build-up of debris - (e) Combustible materials are correctly stored - (f) Fire extinguishers are correctly located and have not been tampered with - (g) Call points and fire extinguishers are in view and have not been covered unless agreed they can be hidden for safety reasons such as to prevent tampering. - (h) Fire signage is in full view throughout the building - (i) All final exits are clear (both inside and outside) and ready for use - (j) Sufficient access is available for the emergency services should they be required - (k) Any new colleagues have been inducted into the local fire procedures.

-17.3 Weekly Checks - as per daily checks and the completion of the appropriate form:
+14.3 Weekly Checks - as per daily checks and the completion of the appropriate form:

-- (a) Fire Alarm System Check (H&S Form: 58E) the fire alarm must be sounded from a different call point every week (a list of call points which is numbered must be completed using H&S Form: 58D).
+- (a) Fire Alarm System Check (AH&S Form: 58E) the fire alarm must be sounded from a different call point every week (a list of call points which is numbered must be completed using AH&S Form: 58D).
 The call points must be operated in number order ensuring that all call points are checked at least once every cycle (a cycle is from call point 1 in number order to the last call point listed).
-On sounding the alarm the tester will walk back from the call point position to the fire alarm panel, checking that the alarm is sounding in the areas walked.
+On sounding the alarm, the tester will walk back from the call point position to the fire alarm panel, checking that the alarm is sounding in the areas walked.
 Once checked, the fire alarm can be deactivated.
-The alarm check should where possible, be carried out at the same time and day every week. - (b) Fire Door Release Check (H&S Form: 58E) this is to be done at the same time as the alarm check.
+The alarm check should where possible, be carried out at the same time and day every week. - (b) Fire Door Release Check (AH&S Form: 58E) this is to be done at the same time as the alarm check.
 On 'walking' the building all fire doors and final exits with automatic releases or Dorguards must be checked for operation.
-Any door failing to release (secure doors) must be recorded and reported to Priory's approved property helpdesk to be repaired (a list of door releases must be made using H&S Form: 58C). - (c) Fire Extinguisher Visual Check (H&S Form: 58G) The fire extinguishers must be checked for tampering (tamper tag intact) and they are located in the correct place on either a wall bracket or suitable floor stand.
-Those extinguishers with gauges should be checked to see that the needle is in the green.
-Any extinguishers that are identified as faulty must be recorded and reported to Priory's approved property helpdesk for repair.
-(A list of fire extinguishers must be completed using H&S Form: 58F).
+Any door failing to release (secure doors) must be recorded and reported to Aspris's approved property helpdesk to be repaired (a list of door releases must be made using AH&S Form: 58C).

-17.4 Monthly Check
+14.4 Monthly Checks